Pelosi should punish Omar, rabbis say; inaction signals Democrats tolerate anti-Jewish hate

 After nearly two weeks, Ms. Omar’s statements continue to plague the Democratic Caucus despite attempts to move on.

-The rabbis said that those who defended Ms. Omar’s remarks are complicit in the perpetuation of anti-Semitism.
+The rabbis said that those who defended Ms. Omar’s remarks are complicit in the perpetuation of antisemitism.

 “We reiterate that the mob attacks on American Jews today are directly attributable to the rhetoric of Rep. Omar and those who stand with her within and beyond Congress,” they said.